 Sorcha Loughnane, Screen Training Ireland is the national training and development resource specifically created for Ireland’s film and television industry....

-Screen Training Ireland is the national training and development resource specifically created for Ireland’s film and television industry.... is focusing heavily on work-based learning to develop cutting-edge industry skills, and is collaborating with a number of Education and Training Boards (ETBs) to develop a range of on-the-job initiatives in Animation, VFX and Live Action film and TV production, including a Career Traineeship in Kilkenny in association with Cartoon Saloon, Kilkenny Carlow ETB, Animation Skillnet and Young Irish Filmmakers.
+Screen Training Ireland is the national training and development resource specifically created for Ireland’s film and television industry.... is focusing heavily on work-based learning to develop cutting-edge industry skills, and is collaborating with a number of Education and Training Boards (ETBs) to develop a range of on-the-job initiatives in Animation, VFX and Live Action film and TV production, including a Career Traineeship in Kilkenny in association with Cartoon Saloon is a four-time Academy Award® and BAFTA nominated animation studio formed by Paul Young, Tomm Moore and Nora Twomey in 1999.
+From award-winning shorts to Feature Films and TV series, Cartoon Saloon has carved a...
+More, Kilkenny Carlow ETB, Animation Skillnet and Young Irish Filmmakers.

 Apprenticeship is a programme of structured education and training which formally combines and alternates learning in the workplace with learning in an education and training institution.
 An apprenticeship prepares participants for a specific occupation and leads to a qualification on the National Framework of Qualifications.
 Since the 1970s it is estimated that over 105,000 apprentices have been trained in Ireland.
 In 2017 alone over 4,700 apprentices will have registered and started their training.
 There is a current population of over 12,000 apprentices with 4,900 participating employers (November 2017).

 Traineeship is a programme of structured training which combines learning in an education and training setting and in the workplace aiming to improve recruitment and employment outcomes for participants and increase retention and productivity within industry.